General Civil Litigation in Monroe, GA

 As it states in the bar exam that all lawyers must pass, the duty of an attorney at law is to zealously represent a client’s position or interests which means sometimes the lawyer will have to take on opposing counsel; a good lawyer knows that interactions with the opposition must stay respectful and professional, but that doesn’t mean they shouldn’t confront opposing counsel with passionate tenacity.
 This adversarial role usually only comes into play in the courtroom or during the pre-trial process.
 When a lawyer is called upon to draft a will, mediate a divorce proceeding, or evaluate a contract, they act as counselor to their clients; this means they work with their clients and provide practical legal advice to achieve the goal.
 If both parties of a dispute want to find a way to settle their argument, an attorney will then act as a negotiator, communicating with both sides in order to best settle the conflict; this is a difficult job requiring mountains of patience and experience and a deep understanding of interpersonal communication.

-Finally, to maintain honesty and integrity throughout a case, an attorney may refuse to work on your case if:
+Finally, to maintain honesty and integrity throughout a case, general civil litigation in Monroe, GA may refuse to work on your case if: